U.S. Open Cup: Pre-2023 formats

-Post-2023 changes
+Limited MLS participation (2024–2026)

 On December 15, 2023, MLS announced that affiliated reserve teams from MLS Next Pro would be sent in place of MLS teams for the 2024 edition.
 U.S. Soccer subsequently denied the request, ruling that MLS teams must compete in the 2024 edition of the U.S. Open Cup.

 For the 2025 US Open Cup, US Soccer announced that 16 MLS teams would appear in the fourth round.
-For the first time in the modern era, the US Open Cup defending champions will not defend their crown with LAFC participating in the CONCACAF Champions Cup.
+For the first time in the modern era, the U.S. Open Cup defending champions will not defend their crown with LAFC participating in the CONCACAF Champions Cup.
 Likewise, half of the MLS teams would be given priority hosting and half would be designated as away teams when they begin their US Open Cup appearance in the third round.

 The selection of MLS teams for the U.S. Open Cup was folded into a wider scheme to ensure that MLS clubs were represented in all the secondary competitions in which the league's teams compete, while none were overloaded with fixture congestion - The CONCACAF Champions Cup, the zonal Leagues Cup, the Canadian Championship and the U.S. Open Cup.
 As part of that arrangement, the Division III MLS Next Pro teams of most of the absent MLS teams based in the United States took part instead, ensuring their representation.

 The 16 MLS first teams represented in the 2025 U.S. Open Cup were chosen based on the following criteria: